stevepabatao/shopping-cart/README.md

 ## Some notes to consider

-Svelte by default does not support json and you will get errors if not configured.
+Svelte by default does not support json and you will show errors if not configured.
 You need to activate json on rollup to run the application.

 Open rollup.config.js and insert the line inside the plugins section